Custom-Roles-for-TTT/TTT-Custom-Roles/CREATE_YOUR_OWN_ROLE.md

 ttt_%NAMERAW%_shop_random_percent (The percent chance that each weapon in the roles shop will not be shown)
 ```

-Finally, these convars are only created if the role has access to a shop AND is either a traitor or independent role:
+Finally, these convars are only created if the role has access to a shop AND is either a traitor, detective or independent role:

 ```
-ttt_%NAMERAW%_shop_sync (Whether the role should have access to all traitor shop items) [TRAITOR ONLY] ttt_%NAMERAW%_shop_mode (Whether the role should have access to traitor and/or detective shop items) [INDEPENDENT ONLY]
+ttt_%NAMERAW%_shop_sync (Whether the role should have access to all traitor/detective shop items) [TRAITOR AND DETECTIVE ONLY] ttt_%NAMERAW%_shop_mode (Whether the role should have access to traitor and/or detective shop items) [INDEPENDENT ONLY]
 ```